Before you can access your funding you must demonstrate that your research meets all legal, regulatory and ethical requirements.

 UBC recognizes that involving animals in teaching and research is a privilege, not a right.
 A series of procedures and policies are strictly enforced, internally and externally, to ensure that animal care is a primary consideration in meeting the goals of teaching and research.

-Any research or teaching conducted at UBC or by persons affiliated with the UBC that involve the use of animals (including fish) must have the approval of the UBC Committee on Animal Care.
+Any research or teaching conducted at UBC or by persons affiliated with UBC that involves the use of animals (including fish) must have the approval of the UBC Committee on Animal Care.

 Research ethics review is a process of initial and ongoing review and monitoring of research involving human participants.